wmakley/tiny_serializer/README.md

 ```

 The `object` parameter for blocks is optional, as blocks are executed
-in the context of the serializer instance. it just makes it easier
+in the context of the serializer instance.
+It just makes it easier
-to use the *fast_jsonapi* gem later if you want.
+to use the [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) gem later if you want.

 ### Usage with Collections: